St Dunstan-in-the-West: Statues and monuments

 Above the entrance to the old parochial school is a statue of Queen Elizabeth I, taken from the old Ludgate, which was demolished in 1760.
 This statue, by William Kerwin and dating from 1586, is contemporaneous with its subject and thought to be the oldest outdoor statue in London.
 The playwright Gwen John and her sister Winifred Jones worked alongside the suffragettes Millicent and Agnes Fawcett to pay for it to be repaired.
-In the porch below are three statues of ancient Britons also from the gate, probably meant to represent King Lud and his two sons.
+In the porch below are three statues of ancient Britons also from the gate, meant to represent King Lud and his two sons.

 Adjacent to Queen Elizabeth is a memorial to Lord Northcliffe, the newspaper proprietor, co-founder of the Daily Mail and the Daily Mirror.
 (Fleet Street was known as the street of newspapers.)
 Unveiled in 1930, the obelisk was designed by Edwin Lutyens and the bronze bust is by Kathleen Scott.
 Next to Lord Northcliffe is a memorial tablet to James Louis Garvin, another pioneering British journalist.

 Close to the font, there is a bronze memorial plaque for Thomas Mudge (1715/16–1794), inventor of the lever escapement and watchmaker to George III.
 The tablet was made and engraved by noted sundial maker, hand-engraver and sculptor Joanna Midgal.
 It was commissioned by the Worshipful Company of Clockmakers, and installed in March 2019.

 Behind the iconostasis (wall of icons) to the left side of the church, high on a wall, there is a marble memorial tablet to the highly regarded seventeenth-century clockmaker Henry Jones (1634–1695), who worked in the Inner Temple, and his wife Hannah, who continued their business after his death.
 Jones was an apprentice of Edward East.